x3pi/x3pi.github.io/crypto/crypto-001.md

 1. Never use a proprietary cipher.
 2. Single use key : Key is only used to encrypt one message, new key generated for every email.
 3. Multi use key :
-4. What is the size of key space in the substitution cipher assuming 26 letters /n
+4. What is the size of key space in the substitution cipher assuming 26 letters \n
 	$$26!$$